-QA Wolf is an end-to-end testing automation solution that comes with an expert team of QA engineers to write, run, and repeat all your critical tests.
-It’s as much of a ‘tool’ as it is a service, taking the burden of in-house QA work off your shoulders.
-They are currently used by companies like Gumroad, MainStreet, Mailchimp, Replay, and Padlet.
+QA Wolf is an end-to-end testing automation service run by an expert team of QA engineers who write, run, and repeat all your critical tests.
+Their automated service removes the complexity of in-house QA work, allowing your team to focus more on product development.
+Their services are currently used by companies like Gumroad, MainStreet, Mailchimp, Replay, and Padlet.

 QA Wolf integrates with tools like Stripe, Salesforce, email providers, Auth0, SMS, Github, and even more options through their flexible API.